Chargebacks: what they are and how to protect your business

 - Chargeback fees: $15-$50 per dispute, even if you win

-- Lost revenue: You lose the sale amount plus the product
+- Lost revenue: you lose the sale amount plus the product or service

-- Time costs: Each dispute requires documentation and follow-up
+- Time costs: each dispute requires documentation, follow-up, and communication with your payment processor

-- Payment processor risk: High rates can result in account closure
+- Payment processor risk: consistently high chargeback rates can result in account closure

-- Customer relationship damage: Disputes signal service problems
+- Customer relationship damage: disputes signal service problems and can erode trust

 Chargebacks vs refunds: key differences

-Refunds involve direct communication between you and your customer.
-You resolve the issue, return their money, and typically get your product back.
+Refunds are direct resolutions between you and your customer.
+You agree to return the payment, and you typically get the product back.

-- Control: Refunds let you manage the resolution process
+- Control: refunds let you manage the resolution process directly

-- Cost: Refunds don't include extra fees, chargebacks do
+- Cost: refunds don't include extra fees, but chargebacks do

-- Relationship: Refunds preserve customer relationships, chargebacks don't
+- Relationship: refunds preserve customer relationships, while chargebacks can damage them

 Are chargebacks or refunds better for merchants?

-If the bank approves a chargeback or refund, you need to record it correctly so your figures stay accurate.
+If the bank approves a chargeback or you issue a refund, you need to record it correctly so your figures stay accurate.
 Learn how to record chargebacks and refunds for GST in your accounts.

 Common reasons for chargebacks